ArcanaFramework/frametree/docs/source/index.rst

 FrameTree
 =========

-FrameTree is a Python package sets out to bridge the gap between the semi-structured data trees that file-based data are typically stored in, and the tabular data frames used in statistical analysis.
-Note that this transformation is abstract, with the source data remaining within original data tree and generated derivatives stored alongside them.
+FrameTree is a Python package that sets out to bridge the gap between the semi-structured data trees that file-based data are typically stored in, and the tabular data frames used in statistical analysis.
+This transformation is abstract, with the source data remaining within original data tree and generated derivatives stored alongside them.

-Data store interactions are abstracted by modular handlers, making it possible to write backends for different storage systems.
-Currently, XNAT_ and BIDS_ backends are supported, with a prototype started for Flywheel_.
-Frametree facilitates pulling data from the data store to a (typically neighbouring) computing resource, and then uploading the processed data alongside the original data in a location that can be accessed by subsequent analysis steps.
+Data store interactions are mediated by well-defined interfaces, making it possible to write backends for different storage systems and data structures.
+In addition to the generic "file system" backend, backends for XNAT_ and BIDS_ are currently supported, with a prototype started for Flywheel_.
+FrameTree facilitates pulling data from the data store to a (typically neighbouring) computing resource, and then uploading the processed data alongside the original data in a location that can be accessed by subsequent analysis steps.
 In this manner chains of modular pipelines can be applied and used to produce output metrics that can be fed directly into statistical analysis.

 The key elements of FrameTree's data model are:

 * :ref:`Stores` - encapsulations of tree-based file storage systems
-* :ref:`Grids` - sets of comparable data to be jointly analysed
+* :ref:`FrameTrees` - set of comparable data points to be jointly analysed
-* :ref:`data_columns` - abstract tables within datasets
+* :ref:`Columns` - abstract tables that can be drawn from datasets
+* :ref:`Pipelines` - application of workflows and tasks to the

 .. toctree::